-CAU students who are currently enrolled or accepted (excluding first semester freshman) are eligible for parking.
+CAU students currently enrolled or accepted are eligible for parking.
 Fee payments for parking permits must be made directly to the Parking Office.
 Freshman students may register a car to park on campus.
 Evidence of registration shall consist of a current CAU Parking Permit properly displayed on the vehicle while parked.
 Faculty and staff permits are displayed on the rearview mirror.
 Student permits are displayed on the front windshield right bottom corner, (passenger side).
 Annual permits end on the date specified on the contract or at the end of each semester.
 Transferrable permits must be hung from the inside rearview mirror with the permit number visible from the outside.

-Parking areas are identified by pavement markings and/or signs placed at the lot entrance (s), at locations throughout the lot, or along streets that are designated as parking areas.
-Any areas on the University property, not specifically identified as a parking space, will be considered no parking/boot zones.
+Parking areas are identified by pavement markings and/or signs placed at the lot entrance(s), at locations throughout the lot, or along streets designated as parking areas.
+Any areas on University property, not specifically identified as a parking space, will be considered no parking/boot zones.

-The person registering the vehicle is responsible for all parking violations associated with that vehicle.
+THE PERSON REGISTERING THE VEHICLE IS RESPONSIBLE FOR ALL PARKING VIOLATIONS WITH THAT VEHICLE.
 If the vehicle is loaned to another person, proper observance of these regulations shall remain the responsibility of the registrant except in the case of a moving violation for which the operator is responsible.